 Without access to information about hereditary diseases, breeders and owners cannot make informed decisions related to preserving our past and protecting our future.
 In a breed with small numbers, it is often difficult to find a university or organization to invest resources to do breed specific research, resulting in a lack of DNA screening tests being developed for our breed.

-The Pyrenean Shepherd Open Source is made possible by many owners, breeders, researchers, veterinarians and health advocates for the breed.
+The Pyrenean Shepherd Open Source Project is made possible by many owners, breeders, researchers, veterinarians and health advocates for the breed.
 We are grateful for their willingness to share research, write articles, and share open source information on their dogs.

 In addition to all the supporters above, the Pyrenean Shepherd Open Source is overseen by an Advisory Committee: Susan Buttivant, Anik McGrory, Joni Monney-McKeown, and Kim Rice.